2i2c-org/2i2c-org.github.io/content/blog/2025/bids-premier-member/index.md

 ## What this partnership means

-BIDS will act as a **lighthouse collaborator**, helping us design our member network services and relationships.
+As our **founding premier member**, BIDS is financially supporting 2i2c while helping us design our member network services and relationships.
+Together, we'll work on:

+- **Co-designing member services** - BIDS will provide feedback and guidance as we develop how our member network operates
+- **Technical collaboration** - Partnering on JupyterHub development, cloud infrastructure improvements, and other open source projects
+- **Strategic input** - Advising on 2i2c's direction and approach to strengthening open source communities

 This gives us a foundation for both technical and social collaboration, and we hope it opens doors to deeper partnerships across the Berkeley community.

 {{% pull-quote cite="[Kirstie Whitaker](https://www.linkedin.com/in/kirstiewhitaker), BIDS Executive Director"%}}
 Berkeley has long been a leader in open source software development.
 This partnership lets us share our knowledge and support community development of open source infrastructure across institutions.